palantir/gradle-conjure/README.md

 - publishTypeScript - Runs `npm publish` to publish a TypeScript package generated from your Conjure definitions.

 Gradle-Conjure also exposes the `conjure` extension, which allows you to configure the behaviour of each supported generator.
 You configure the generator by specifying properties in a corresponding named closure.
-There properties are converted into options and flag which are passed on to the generator at code generation time.
+These properties are converted into command line options or flags and passed on to the generator CLI.

 The supported closures are:
 - `java` - Configuration for [Conjure-Java][]